suiGn/Docs/Notes/CRAFTING AND RECORDING SOUND.md

 *** Pedal Flow for Effect Loop ***

-Run modulation, Time Based and Ambient Pedals through the effect loop.
+Run modulation, Time Based, and Ambient Pedals through the effect loop.

-PREAM OUT is equivalent to SEND in some amps.
+PREAMP OUT is equivalent to SEND in some amps.

 POWER AMP IN is equivalent to RECEIVE in some amps.

-Pream out or Send, goes into the input of the first pedal that will run through the effect loop, then it chain pedals and the output of the last one goes to RECEIVE or Power AMP IN.
+Preamp out or Send, goes into the input of the first pedal that will run through the effect loop, then it chain pedals and the output of the last one goes to RECEIVE or Power AMP IN.

 ```sequence